sb-ai-lab/RePlay/docs/pages/installation.rst

     pip install --upgrade pip wheel

-**Implicit**

-RePlay depends on `implicit <https://github.com/benfred/implicit>`_, which requires C++ compiler and may require installation of additional packages to build *implicit* from source on Unix machines.

-If you are facing an error during *implicit* installation, try the following:
+**RePlay dependencies compilation**

+RePlay depends on packages (e.g. LightFM, Implicit) that perform  C/C++ extension compilation on installation.
+This requires C++ compiler, header files and other necessary components to be installed.

+An example of error indicating header files absence is: ``Python.h: No such file or directory``

+To install the necessary packages run the following for Ubuntu:

 .. code-block:: bash